National Biodiversity Centre (Singapore): The Singapore Index on Cities' Biodiversity

 Global demographic trends indicate that the degree of urbanisation will increase and that more people will live in cities.
 In 2008, more than half of the world's population lived in cities.
-Singapore, though being a highly urbanised island-city-state, retain a rich array of biodiversity by virtue of its geographical location within a biodiversity hotspot.
+Singapore, though being a highly urbanised island-city-state, retains a rich array of biodiversity by virtue of its geographical location within a biodiversity hotspot.
 Therefore, Singapore is well suited and equipped with relevant expertise to establish a cities' biodiversity index.

 Hence, Singapore's Minister for National Development, Mr Mah Bow Tan, proposed the establishment of an index to measure biodiversity in cities at the 9th Meeting of the Parties to the Convention on Biological Diversity in Bonn, Germany in May 2008.
 To lay out the details for the index, the Secretariat of the Convention on Biological Diversity and the National Parks Board of Singapore jointly organised a Technical Expert Workshop on The Singapore Index on Cities' Biodiversity.
 17 technical experts on biodiversity indicators as well as city executives responsible for implementation and management of biodiversity and urban projects attended the workshop.

 The Singapore Index on Cities' Biodiversity would measure performance and assign scores based on three categories.